luckybaobaobao/Cache-SQLite-Model/README.md

 If there are more category types, it will be easier to scale.
 - 4. **DeleteRemoteTable**: If we find the joke locally, we will directly delete it; otherwise, we will save the joke ID in this table.
 When a user visits with this ID next time, we will not check if this ID is in the DeleteRemoteTable or not.

+## Cache:

+To improve performance, I have implemented caching.
+- 1. Local Joke IDs Cache: This cache stores all local joke IDs.
+When a user visits with an ID, it allows for easy and efficient checking of whether the ID exists in our local database.
+If the ID is not found in the database, there is no need to query the database further.
+- 2. Deleted IDs Cache: Similar to the previous cache, this cache stores deleted IDs.
+It eliminates the need to query the database to verify if a particular ID has been deleted or not.
+By checking the deleted IDs cache, we can quickly determine whether an ID has been deleted without accessing the database.
+Implementing these caching mechanisms helps optimize performance by reducing the number of unnecessary database queries and improving response times.